FinTechNOLA/Election_Analysis/README.md

   -  Raymon Anthony Doane: 3.1% (11,606)
 - The winner of the election was Diana DeGette

-## Challenge Overview
+## Audit Overview
-The Challenge for this project included a request for a further breakdown of the votes based by county and the following:
+The audit for this project included a request for a further breakdown of the votes based by county and the following:
 - The voter turnout for each county
 - The percentage of votes from each county out of the total count
 - The county with the highest turnout

-## Challenge Summary
+## Audit Summary
 Additionaly analysis by county produced the following insights:
-- The county with the highest turnout was
+- The county with the highest turnout was Denver
-  - County 1
-  - County 2
-  - County 3
 - The breakdown of votes by county and percentage of total vote count:
-  - County 1
+  - Jefferson County with 38,855 votes (10.5% of total votes)
-  - County 2
+  - Denver County with 306,055 votes (82.8% of total votes)
-  - County 3
+  - Arapahoe County with 24,801 votes (6.7% of total votes)

+## Election Audit Summary
+This script provides a template that can be used for future elections.
+Some examples of how this can be done include:
+ 1. The code itself can be modified to include other counties for statewide election using the same code and an expanded data set listing more counties
+ 2. The breakdown of the data can reflect percentages to a greater degree of precision by simply changing some code